The government does not lend you money to buy a home when you get a loan through the Department of Veterans Affairs.

 In this example, the applicant’s ratio would be higher than the VA’s benchmark, but a bank may still lend the money if the applicant also had a higher credit score and a recent history of on-time bill payments.

 You can also help your chances in a situation like this by lowering the amount of money you’d like to borrow.
-This could require shopping for a smaller home or paying a down payment to lower the loan amount.
+This could require shopping for a smaller home or paying a down payment to reduce the loan amount.

 Other VA Borrowing Requirements